daria-kotova/master_project/research/research-progress.md

 # Master's project research progress

+# 01-04-2025

+Not to be dramatic, but so far trying to use Firestore is a big fail :(

+It worked at first, saved my AR drawings and all.
+And then today I checked and there were hundreds of files.
+Turns out they're generated every time I simply open the app and don't even do anything.
+It seems there's a lag in the way it's updated, because I saw changes in the Firestore file structure an hour after I had added them in my script and when I no longer had them, cause I thought they hadn't work and deleted them...
+Probably issue comes from multiple calls.
+But I don't even know where they come from.
+At the end, I exceeded the daily free quota of writes and reads.

+Gonna step back and try with a simple file.
+Sad.

 # 30-03-2025

 Managed to save and reload lines locally!
 Right now it's just with a txt file with only position data.
-Will now try it with Firebase and then move to JSON format to store more types of data.
+Will now try it with Firebase.

 # 28-03-2025